TheOdinProject/curriculum/foundations/javascript_basics/developer_tools_2.md

 1. Learn 14 tips and tricks in this [JavaScript 30 Video](https://www.youtube.com/watch?v=xkzDaKwinA8) by Wes Bos
 1. Learn the new Firefox Dev Tools in this [Video](https://youtu.be/yznVkCuohGg) by Wes Bos

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+- How do you open developer tools?
+- How do you simulate a mobile device using developer tools?
+- What is a breakpoint?
+- How do you set a breakpoint?
+- What are breakpoints useful for?